Policies And Procedures

 The maximum time (which does not exceed 150% of the course length) allowed for students to complete each course at satisfactory academic progress is stated below:

 The qualitative element used to determine academic progress is a reasonable system of grades as determined by assigned academic learning.
 Students are assigned academic learning and a minimum number of practical experiences.
 Academic learning is evaluated after each unit of study.
-Practical assignments are evaluated as completed and counted toward course completion only when rated as satisfactory or better (the computer system will reflect completion of the practical assignment as a 100% rating).
-If the performance does not meet satisfactory requirements, it is not counted and the performance must be repeated.
+Practical assignments are evaluated as completed and counted toward course completion only when rated as satisfactory or better.
+If the performance does not meet satisfactory requirements, it is not counted, and the performance must be repeated.
 Practical skills are evaluated according to State CIB procedures and set forth in practical skills evaluation criteria adopted by the school.
 Students must maintain a written grade average of 75% and pass a FINAL written and practical exam prior to graduation.
-Students must make up failed or missed tests and incomplete assignments.
+Students must make up for failed or missed tests and incomplete assignments.
 Numerical grades are considered according to the following scale:

 90 – 100 EXCELLENT 75 – 79 SATISFACTORY